 The reference monitor verifies the presence/absence of the prescaled REFA and REFB signals (that is, after division by the input dividers).
 The status of the reference monitor guides the activity of the switchover control logic.
-The AD9523 supports automatic and manual PLL reference clock switching between REFA (the REFA and REFA pins) and REFB (the REFB and REFB pins).
+The AD9524 supports automatic and manual PLL reference clock switching between REFA (the REFA and REFA pins) and REFB (the REFB and REFB pins).
 This feature supports networking and infrastructure applications that require redundant references.

 There are several configurable modes of reference switchover.
-Manual reference switchover is achieved either via a programming register setting or by using the REF_SEL pin.
-Automatic reference switchover occurs when REFA disappears and there is a reference on REFB.
+The manual switchover is achieved either via a programming register setting or by using the REF_SEL pin.
+The automatic switchover occurs when REFA disappears and there is a reference on REFB.

-Automatic reference switchover can be set to work as follows:
+The reference automatic switchover can be set to work as follows:

-- Nonrevertive: stay on REFB.
+Nonrevertive: stay on REFB.
 Switch from REFA to REFB when REFA disappears, but do not switch back to REFA if it reappears.
-If REFB disappears, then go back to REFA. - Revert to REFA: switch from REFA to REFB when REFA disappears.
+If REFB disappears, then go back to REFA.

+▶ Revert to REFA.
+Switch from REFA to REFB when REFA disappears.
 Return to REFA from REFB when REFA returns.